Most Frequently Asked Web API testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-API is considered as the essential connecting part of this digital world.
+Answer: API is considered as the essential connecting part of this digital world.
 It basically resides in the business logic layer where it performs functions like processing commands, application coordination, initiates logical decisions, etc.

 The main consideration is returning correct results under any type of conditions.
 Mainly, the output or results observed of an API are divided into three sections as follows:

 - Returning the result status values as ‘Pass’ or ‘Fail’.